 ======================================================================

-In 1888 Miss Mary Morstan arrives with a case.
-She explains that ten
+In 1888 Miss Mary Morstan arrives at the flat of Sherlock Holmes with

-immediately after arriving in London.
-Mary contacted his friend, Major
+his military service abroad.
+Mary contacted his friend, Major Sholto,

-claiming that she is a "wronged woman".
+that she is a "wronged woman".

-Holmes takes the case, and soon discovers that Major Sholto had died a
+Holmes takes the case and soon discovers that Major Sholto had died a

 week before Mary received the first pearl.
 The only further clue Mary